18F/18f.gsa.gov/_join/open-positions/opp-feedback-analytics-engineer.md

 listed: true
 ---

-We're hiring a Feedback Analytics Engineer in the Office of Products and Platforms at the GS-15 level to help us build amazing products for our clients.
-Note that the Office of Products and Platforms is a separate division from 18F, but both are part of the [Technology Transformation Service](https://www.gsa.gov/tts) and work closely with one another.
+We're hiring a Feedback Analytics Engineer in the Office of Products and Programs at the GS-15 level to help us build amazing products for our clients.
+Note that the Office of Products and Programs is a separate division from 18F, but both are part of the [Technology Transformation Service](https://www.gsa.gov/tts) and work closely with one another.

 This page includes key objectives for the role as well as the official job description.
-The [Duties]({{site.baseurl}}/join/feedback-analytics-engineer-gs15/#duties) and [Qualifications]({{site.baseurl}}/join/feedback-analytics-engineer-gs15/#qualifications) on this page are specific to the GS-xx level position.
+The [Duties]({{site.baseurl}}/join/feedback-analytics-engineer/#duties) and [Qualifications]({{site.baseurl}}/join/feedback-analytics-engineer/#qualifications) on this page are specific to the GS-15 level position.
 You can apply at the bottom or learn more about the application process at [Joining 18F](https://18f.gsa.gov/join/#how-to-apply).

 **Please note: Innovation Specialist is the official government title for this Feedback Analytics Engineer position.**